Are you thinking about or currently selling insurance?

 Great Agents Are Activity-Oriented

-Bottom line, how to be successful at selling insurance is all about how many people you can talk to and present to.
+Bottom line, learning how to sell insurance successfully is all about how many people you can talk to and present to.

 In fat, a mediocre agent whose sales skills aren’t the best but completes 15 appointments a week consistently WILL experience MORE success than the charismatic “Tony Robbins” type of salesperson that can sell ice to Eskimos, but only completes HALF the same presentations.